Dade Christian School

 Dade Christian School is a private Christian school that enrolls kindergarten through 12th grade students in Miami, Florida.

-DCS was founded as a segregation academy in response to the court-ordered desegregation of Miami-Dade public schools.
+The school was founded as a segregation academy in response to the court-ordered desegregation of Miami-Dade public schools.
 It is one of two private schools run by New Testament Baptist Church, a Southern Baptist church that also runs The Master's Academy.
-DCS had a 2018-2019 enrollment of 152.
+Dade Christian School had a 2024-2025 enrollment of 595.

 History

 Founding

 New Testament Baptist Church was founded in 1954, and Dade Christian School in 1961 by Pastor Al Janney.
 Janney founded Dade Christian School in reaction to court decisions removing mandatory prayer from public schools and as a segregation academy, a school founded to enable white parents to avoid having their children educated alongside black children.
 Janney pastored New Testament Baptist Church until 1976.
 He also founded the Florida Association of Christian Colleges and Schools, the American Association of Christian Schools, and the Baptist University of America.
 The next pastor, E.G. Robertson, pastored until 1986 and oversaw Dade Christian when it was named a Blue Ribbon School in 1984.
+The current President and Senior Pastor of New Testament Baptist Church which currently oversees Dade Christian School is Pastor Reyner Cruz.